BoostGSoC18/astronomy/doc/tutorials/coordinate/coordinate_point.md

 # Creation of a point in Euclidean space

-Representation classes are structured as such that they can be used as a vector or point at the same time as per the requirement.
+Representation classes are structured such that they can be used as a vector or point at the same time as per the requirement.

-All representations are accomodated in namespace `boost::astronomy::coordinate`
+All representations are accommodated in namespace `boost::astronomy::coordinate`.

+## Methods to access components
-All the representation classes have similar accessor only change is in the name of their corresponding component.
+All the representation classes have similar an accessor.
+However, the name of their corresponding component changes.
 The corresponding component of each representation can be found from the table below.

 | *Representation*                      | *Component 1* | *Component 2* | *Component 3*
 |---------------------------------------|---------------|---------------|---